BekaMan95/pure_php_rest_api/README.md

 ## Features

 - **Autoloading**: Automatically loads classes from the `src/Controller` and `src/Database` directories using `spl_autoload_register`.
-- **Database Interaction**: Uses PDO (PHP Data Objects) for secure interaction with the MySQL database.
+- **Database Interaction**: Uses PDO (PHP Database Objects) for secure interaction with the MySQL database.
 - **CRUD Operations**: Supports creating, reading, updating, and deleting records in the database.
 - **Error Handling**: Implements generic error handling class for error handling and returns JSON-formatted error responses.